-The lines between content and advertising often blur on the web, and the popularity of sponsored content (aka native advertising or promoted posts) has continued to rise across major publishers.
+The lines between content and advertising sometimes blur on the web, and the popularity of sponsored content (aka native advertising or promoted posts) has continued to rise.
 The formula involves pay-per-click links that drive readers to off-site content, popularized by companies like Outbrain and Taboola.

 Article recommendations based on successful metrics can clue in a reader to make sure they don’t miss anything that’s trending: top by views, most shared, actively commented.

-Who’s mostly likely to click on these?
+Who’s most likely to click on these?
 A loyal brand reader will find these helpful, as they don’t want to miss anything on your site and are already actively engaged with other community members.
 If they’re too broad, though, they could also lose someone’s interest.
 Variety, relevance and serendipity are often left out of the formula if you only showcase your most popular hits.
 And large sites can be subject to “traffic echo chambers”, where posts that grow in popularity end up being more heavily promoted in recommendations, thus becoming yet more popular, ad infinitum.

 The benefit to this more robust option is well summed-up by Michael Tamblyn, Chief Content Creator of Kobo, an e-book retailer in this article on the science of internet based recommendations from e-comm to music.
 Tamblyn describes what makes great recommendations valuable: